ITDevLtd/MCVirt/Documentation/ModifyingVMs.rst

 VM Locking
 ----------

-VMs can be locked by superusers, which stops them from being started, stopped and migrated
+VMs can be locked by superusers, which stops them from being started, stopped or migrated

 * To lock a VM::